 Nuclear imaging is the radiologic examination using radiopharmaceuticals, which are radioactive substances taken up by specific types of cells.
 Nuclear medicine is more concerned with the functional and molecular aspects of the organ or pathology being investigated rather than the structure.
 Radiopharmaceuticals are administered to the patient and in vivo distribution is recorded.
 Nuclear imaging has been widely used to diagnose and follow up certain diseases.
 Multiple organ systems can be evaluated, including the cardiovascular system, where ischemia Ischemia A hypoperfusion of the blood through an organ or tissue caused by a pathologic constriction or obstruction of its blood vessels, or an absence of blood circulation.
 Ischemic Cell Damage is detected; endocrine system, where thyroid Thyroid The thyroid gland is one of the largest endocrine glands in the human body.
 The thyroid gland is a highly vascular, brownish-red gland located in the visceral compartment of the anterior region of the neck.
-Thyroid Gland: Anatomy activity is evaluated; hepatobiliary system, where cystic duct Cystic duct The duct that is connected to the gallbladder and allows the emptying of bile into the common bile duct.
-Cholecystitis obstruction can be seen; and skeletal system where tumors/ metastasis Metastasis The transfer of a neoplasm from one organ or part of the body to another remote from the primary site.
+Thyroid Gland: Anatomy activity is evaluated; hepatobiliary system, where cystic Cystic Fibrocystic Change duct obstruction can be seen; and skeletal system where tumors/ metastasis Metastasis The transfer of a neoplasm from one organ or part of the body to another remote from the primary site.
 Grading, Staging, and Metastasis or fractures are localized.

 Equipment: